Kristinita/KristinitaPelican/content/Programs/PaletteMira.md

 <a id="Overview"></a>
 # Overview

-Sublime Text package, that add to [command palette](http://docs.sublimetext.info/en/latest/reference/command_palette.html) existing commands from third-party packages, if author(s) of them did not do this.
+Sublime Text package, that add to [command palette](https://sublime-text-unofficial-documentation.readthedocs.io/en/latest/reference/command_palette.html) existing commands from third-party packages, if author(s) of them did not do this.

-I include to PaletteMira commands of all known packages, that doesn't have command palette caption, not obsolete and haven't critical errors.
+I include to PaletteMira commands of all known packages, that doesn’t have command palette caption, not obsolete and haven’t critical errors.

 <a id="Limitations"></a>
 # Limitations